-Restorative Practices- Aspire is guided by a powerful equity belief statement, and the Charter School focuses on restorative rather than punitive approaches to behavior.
+Restorative Practices- Aspire Slauson Academy Charter is guided by a powerful equity belief statement, and the school community focuses on restorative rather than punitive approaches to behavior.
 This includes an expectation of Culturally Responsive Teaching and creative, meaningful alternatives to suspension.
-Students need to be in school, and every effort is made to involve the teachers, staff, parents, and students in creating a positive, nurturing environment where students want to be every day.
+In addition, Slauson is focused on strengthening and repairing relationships in the classroom and across the school community.
+Slauson believes that all students need to be in school, and every effort is made to involve the teachers, staff, parents, and students in creating a positive, nurturing environment where students can thrive and achieve their full potential.

-Access to Technology-The Charter School is deeply committed to closing racial achievement gaps and eliminating the digital divide where impoverished youth have less access to computers and the internet.
-The Charter School offers student devices (typically Chromebooks) to students and incorporates blended/personalized learning into the curriculum every day so that all students make use of the digital tools and resources available to them.
+Access to Technology-Aspire Slauson Academy Charter is deeply committed to closing racial achievement gaps and eliminating the digital divide where impoverished youth have less access to computers and the internet.
+Aspire Slauson Academy Charter offers student devices (typically Chromebook) to students and incorporates blended/personalized learning into the curriculum every day so that all students make use of the digital tools and resources available to them.
 This only allows for greater individualization, useful preparation for state testing, and 21st Century Learning and Careers.

-Growth Mindset- The transition to the California Common Core State Standards was challenging for Aspire.
+Growth Mindset- The transition to the California Common Core State Standards was challenging for Aspire Slauson Academy Charter.
 This challenge has demanded that we significantly improve the quality of the educational program in order to bridge the gap between a more traditional curriculum and the new, more rigorous Common Core State Standards, and innovative 21st Century Skills development.
 The Charter School must especially strive to continue to improve its support of subgroups so that their achievement reflects the Aspire College for Certain mission.
 This has led to intensified ELD, increased opportunities to build reading and writing competency, implementation of a new math program which is highly aligned to State Standards, and integration of the arts into the curriculum as a way to reinforce and integrate all learning.
+With a growth mindset, Aspire Slauson Academy Charter is using reflection, data, and all stakeholders input to constantly improve its educational program and increase student success.

-Catalyze Change- One of the key elements of Aspire is to catalyze change within communities; and in South Los Angeles, where, traditionally, students have underperformed and had less access to high performing schools, it is expected that the innovative academic program, the intense scrutiny and accountability, and the caring equity-focused environment will serve to encourage change in other area schools by providing a very visible, viable, and meaningful educational experience that changes the odds for students through high school and beyond.
+Catalyze Change- One of the key elements of the program at Aspire Slauson Academy Charter is to catalyze change within communities; and in South Los Angeles, where, traditionally, students have underperformed and have had less access to high performing schools, it is expected that the innovative academic program, the intense scrutiny and accountability, and the caring equity-focused environment will serve to encourage change in other area schools by providing a very visible, viable, and meaningful educational experience that changes the odds for students through high school and beyond.
 In fact, it is hoped that there is a ripple effect throughout South Los Angeles, with the Charter School being an example of "best-practices" of all aspects of an excellent education, including curriculum, staffing, and teacher development.

 Parent Involvement- This is also an essential element in the Charter School community, and parents are encouraged to volunteer, visit, and communicate regularly with the school in order to form a mutually beneficial partnership for the students' success.
 Parent volunteering is not a condition of admission and/or continued enrollment, but the school welcomes parents to morning meetings, assemblies, open houses, parent education nights, volunteer opportunities, field trips, Coffees with the Principal, School Site Council, and ELAC meetings.
-The School prides itself in its unique opportunities for parent participation.
+The School prides itself is in its unique opportunities for parent participation.
 Parents are asked to consider volunteering 30 hours of service to the school, and there are a variety of ways that parents can do this each year.
 Some of these are listed below: